choudhary-sumer/chat_bot/readme.md

 ## Install the requirements

-All the dependencies mentioned in the requirements.txt file must be installed before running the code base -
+All the dependencies mentioned in the requirements.txt file must be installed before running the code base - Do not forget to add secret key in .env file  OPENAI_API_KEY="api_key".
+You can generate an api key by using this https://www.openai.com/

 **$ pip install -r requirements.txt**